Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

 You are easy to dislike, no matter how nice you are.
 Like the previous comment, you represent the destruction of their parent’s marriage.
 You wouldn’t be in the family if their parents were still together.

 No stepchildren are precisely alike.
 One may enjoy spending time with you while another does not.
 Know that at some point, they may say they hate you.
 This can be tough to hear, but you must remain patient and let each relationship develop at its own pace.

 Why can’t you be more grateful?

 Gratitude grows best when you show it yourself.
 Instead, tell your stepchild how grateful you are to know them.
 Show them how to be thankful for the sunshine and every new day.
-Teach them to be thankful for other people’s kindness.
+Teach them to be grateful for other people’s kindness.

 Does your mom/dad let you get away with that?

-There are a few things majorly wrong with this statement that as a step-parent you must be aware of.
+There are a few things majorly wrong with this statement that, as a stepparent, you must be aware of.